vishipayyallore/speaker-series-2025/0105_DNLH_DN8_Aspire_S2/README.md

 ## What are we doing today?

 > 1. The Big Picture
+> 1. Pre-requisites
-> 1. .NET Aspire overview
+> 1. Previous sessions
-> 1. Setup and tooling
+> 1. Aspire Orchestration, integrations, and Tooling
-> 1. Build .NET Aspire solution - Web API
+> 1. Aspire solution with API, Web, and Redis Cache
-> 1. Orchestration overview
-> 1. Service defaults
-> 1. Launch profiles
-> 1. .NET Aspire solution - Web API + Blazor Frontend
+> 1. Executing the Aspire solution with Docker
-> 1. Service discovery
+> 1. Executing the Aspire solution with Podman
-> 1. .NET Aspire solution - Web API Project + Blazor Frontend + Cache (Docker Container)
+> 1. Aspire Dashboard
 > 1. SUMMARY / RECAP / Q&A

-### Please refer to the [**Source Code**](https://github.com/vishipayyallore/aspire-2024) of today's session for more details
+### Please refer to the [**Source Code**](https://github.com/vishipayyallore/learn-aspire-2025) of today's session for more details

 ---